 On the Day of the Edit-a-thon

-The AAA in A and NYPL teams will lead two thirty-minute tutorial at the beginning of the session.
-Representatives from the Wikimedia NYC chapter will be there to assist us with technical questions.
+The AAA in A and NYPL teams led two thirty-minute tutorial at the beginning of the session.
+Representatives from the Wikimedia NYC chapter were there to assist us with technical questions.

-Please bring a laptop, power cord, ideas for entries that need updating or creation, and if you want to prepare beforehand, reference materials.
-There are two main ways to contribute to the Edit-a-thon: improving existing articles and creating new ones.
-A list of suggested articles and topics will be provided, and relevant reference books and online resources will be made available.
+Participants brought a laptop, power cord, ideas for entries that need updating or creation, and reference materials.
+There were two main ways to contribute to the Edit-a-thon: improving existing articles and creating new ones.
+A list of suggested articles and topics were provided, and relevant reference books and online resources were made available.

-Snacks and beverages will be provided during the event.
-The editing-averse are always welcome to stop by to show their support!
+Snacks and beverages were provided during the event.
+The editing-averse were welcome to stop by to show their support!

 12:00 p.m. – Check in and Wikipedia Account Creation